brasoares/some100DaysOfCodeChallenges/README.md

-# some100DaysOfCodeChallenges
-# 100 Days of Code Challenge
+# Some of the 100 Days of Code Challenge stuff!

 Welcome to my 100 Days of Code journey! 🚀 I'll be documenting my coding progress, challenges, and victories over the next 100 days.
 You can follow along on [Replit](https://replit.com/learn/100-days-of-python?utm_medium=referral&utm_campaign=100_days_of_code_python), [GitHub](https://github.com/soaresbra/100-days-of-code), and [Twitter](https://twitter.com/HenocSoares).